ThunderFly-aerospace/docs/instruments/TF-G250/index.md

 These design choices provide the TF-G250 with a distinct competitive edge, allowing safe and controlled descent while significantly improving energy efficiency.

+### Purchasing Information

+The TF-G250 is currently available for research, testing, and pilot deployments.
+For quotations, technical consultations, or cooperation proposals, please contact [ThunderFly s.r.o.](https://www.thunderfly.cz/) directly at [sale@thunderfly.cz](mailto:sale@thunderfly.cz).

+We are the original developers and manufacturers of the TF-G250 platform, which gives us full control over its design and customization.
+This allows us to adapt the configuration to specific mission profiles or integrate additional instrumentation upon request.

 ## Technical Specifications

 The following table provides a detailed overview of the key meteorological performance parameters of the TF-G250.
 These specifications are based on the integrated  sensors.